vandersonpc/vandersonpc.github.io/_posts/2020-05-29-ArduinoAsISP.md

 ---
 layout: post
-title: "Use Arduino as ISP on MacOs"
+title: Use Arduino as ISP on MacOs
-date: 2020-05-29
+date: 2020-05-29 18:05:55 +0000
+categories: [Electronic, Microcontrollers, Tools]
+tags: [arduino, MacOs]

+image: images/arduino_isp_mac_fp.png
-author: Vanderson Pimenta
+author: Vanderson Carvalho
-tags:
-  - Electronic, Arduino
 ---

 This article shows how to use the Arduino Pro Mini as a ISP (In-Circuit Serial Programmer) for AVR microcontrollers or another Arduino board.